igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 ### Foreign keys

 In RDBS, a typical table has auto-incremental `id` field that marks a unique number of that row.
-When you need to refer to another table, say an order or a column, you declare a foreign key that just keeps a value for those id.
-Since they are auto-generated, you should never bother if their real values, but only consistency.
+When you need to refer to another table, an order or a user's profile, you declare a foreign key that just keeps a value for those id.
+Since they are auto-generated, you should never bother on their real values, but only consistency.

-In Datomic, you do not have a possibility to have auto-incremented values.
+In Datomic, you do not have possibility to have auto-incremented values.
 When you import your data, it's important to handle foreign keys (or references in terms of Datomic) properly.
 During the import, we populate `:<entity>/pg-id` field that holds the legacy Postgres value.
 Once you import a table with foreign